Dre-fach Felindre: Religious sites

-St Barnabas' Church was built for Lord Cawdor (whose birthday was St Barnabas' Day - 11 June), as was the church of St Barnabas' at Rhandirmwyn.
-The church lies within a triangular churchyard.
-On its north-east side it is bounded by the B4333 road which runs through the village.
-The church is of Gothic style and is constructed of Pwntan sandstone with yellow ashlar dressings.
-It consists of nave, chancel with polygonal apse (which is shafted), south porch and open timber west bellecote.
+St Barnabas' Church was built for John Campbell, 2nd Earl Cawdor, who was born of 11 June 1817, St Barnabas' Day.
+The earl also built the church of St Barnabas at Rhandirmwyn.
+The churchyard is bounded to the north by the B4333 road.
+The church is built in the Gothic Revival style, of Pwntan sandstone with ashlar dressings.
+It has a nave, chancel, porch and a wooden bellcote.
+Interior fittings include a pipe organ and some stained glass windows, three of which are by Heaton, Butler and Bayne and are of high quality.

-Inside the church high thin trusses are supported by corbels.
-The church has a pipe organ and a number of stained glass windows, Three of the apse windows, which date from 1863, are by Heaton, Butler and Bayne and are considered among the best of this period in the region.
-Near the entrance is a tile depicting the coat of arms of Lord Cawdor.